svenefftinge/jsonized/README.md

 }
 ```

-Step 2: Copy the example data into a @Jsonized annotation:
+#### Step 2: Copy the example data into an @Jsonized annotation:

+Jsonized makes use of Xtend's active annotations, which is a compile-time macros system.
+The @Jsonized annotation will generate Java classes with the respective accessor methods for the given JSON example.

 ```xtend
 @Jsonized('{